 Cuimhnich – (Gaelic meaning remember) is prominently located on the wreath laid at the Glencoe Memorial Cross each year.
 Each February 13th for over 300 years Clan Donald has remembered the 1692 Glencoe Massacre.
 There are appropriate ways to remember Glencoe and inappropriate ways.
 What happened at Glencoe in 1692 was deplorable.
 It was the result of a country deeply divided by religious & political bigotry.
 Only after continued public outcry did King William order a Commission to “investigate” the matter.
 The number of people who lost their lives wasn’t what made this such a deplorable act, but the way in which it occurred.
 The Commission ruled it was “Murder Under Trust” , but their determination of who was responsible has continued to divide Scotland for 300 years.
 To the Commission’s credit, they sorted through and eliminated many wild accusations such as “the MacDonalds slaughtered their Glencoe kinsmen to bring discredit upon the crown and further the Jacobite cause”.
-Just as ridiculous an accusation was that it was just another brutal act of an ongoing clan feud between the Campbells and the MacDonalds.
-That accusation, alledged by John Dalrymple, Master of Stair, Lord Advocate to King William, has survived despite overwelming evidence to the contrary.
+Just as ridiculous was an accusation that it was just another brutal act of an ongoing clan feud between the Campbells and the MacDonalds.
+That accusation, aledged by John Dalrymple, Master of Stair, Lord Advocate to King William, has survived despite overwhelming evidence to the contrary.

 The commission was given the charge to determine “by what pretended authority “the Glencoe Massacre was perpetrated.
 Given that charge, it is not surprising the Commission exonerated King William of Orange despite his signature and initials being clearly affixed to the order “to root out the rebellious clans”.
 The King’s Lord Advocate, John Dalrymple issued several additional orders that revealed the government’s intent.
 Dalrymple’s orders referred to the “Glenco McDonalds” (as it was spelled in the original documents) as Papists, rebels, and thieves who he rejoiced to hear were late in responding to the required oath.
 After interviewing witnesses and examining documents the Edinburgh Commission concluded John Dalrymple was the most culpable, but included blame of the officers on site for “exceeding the King’s orders”.
 Dalrymple claimed the orders were carried out with “greater zeal” than intended and blamed the old clan feud.

 John Dalrymple was removed from office as King William’s Lord Advocate.
 The position was then offered initially to Sir John Lauder and then to Sir George MacKenzie on condition they not prosecute anyone named by the Commission.
 To their credit, both these statesmen refused to accept the highest position in Scotland under those conditions.